-In addition, in our more mature markets, one of the challenges we face is keeping Sales Leaders with established businesses and high-income levels motivated and actively engaged in business building activities and in developing new Sales Leaders.
+In addition, in our more mature markets, one of the challenges we face is keeping Sales Leaders with established businesses and highincome levels motivated and actively engaged in business building activities and in developing new Sales Leaders.
 We also face challenges retaining our sales force as the population of our markets transitions to a younger, millennial/Gen Z demographic, with its associated new and different dynamics of connection through social media platforms, gratification and loyalty behaviors, particularly as this segment becomes a greater share of our revenue.
 It is possible that, over time, increasing negative perceptions about business opportunities that involve multi-level compensation programs, particularly as affiliate marketing programs gain greater prominence in the gig economy, could develop and increase among these younger demographics, which would be detrimental to our business if we are unable to adapt.
 In addition, as affiliate marketing programs gain greater market share, our competition for participants from our target market becomes more intense.
 Moreover, when sales through social sharing do not generate repeat purchases or subscriptions at the same rate as other sales, this creates revenue volatility and/or declines.
 Many in the younger demographic are particularly savvy with social sharing across multiple business opportunity platforms.
-Some of our initiatives have not sufficiently generated sales force activity and productivity or motivated Sales Leaders to remain engaged in business building and developing new Sales Leaders.
+Some of our initiatives have not generated lasting excitement and engagement among our sales force in the long term, and at times, our initiatives have not sufficiently generated sales force activity and productivity or motivated Sales Leaders to remain engaged in business building and developing new Sales Leaders.
 These outcomes could recur in the future.
 Some initiatives have had, and could continue to have, unanticipated negative impacts on our sales force, particularly changes to our sales compensation plans, incentive rewards, and recognition practices.
 The introduction of a new product or key initiative can also negatively impact other product lines to the extent our Sales Leaders focus their efforts on the new product or initiative.
-In addition, if any of o
+In addition, if any of our products fails to deliver on consumer or sales force expectations, we could see an increase in product returns.